DailyDreaming/test/wdl.rst

 WDL Specifications
 ----------
-WDL Language specifications can be found here: https://github.com/broadinstitute/wdl/blob/develop/SPEC.md
+WDL language specifications can be found here: https://github.com/broadinstitute/wdl/blob/develop/SPEC.md

 Implementing support for more features is currently underway, but a basic roadmap so far is: